The hike to the abandoned Segestad Mountain Farm is short but steep. It takes you around one hour and the trail is 3.2 kilometer long.

 Kayaking Lake Oppstrynsvatnet

 If you have a kayak or SUP, we recommend you to enter the lake at Hjelle and spend some time on the lake.
 In the early mornings and before midday, there is usually no wind and the lake is often flat like a mirror.
 It is especialley beautiful to be on the lake during early morning in conditions like that.
 About 250 meters south of Hjelle Hotel there is plenty of space for parking the car.
 There is a nice beach next to the road which is a good starting point for Kayak or SUP on the lake.
 This video is from late May, when the trees are blossoming, the grass is green and the mountains are covered with snow.

 The glaciers, fjords, sea and mountains in the Nordfjord area have some of the finest scenery Norway has to offer.
-Loen Skylift and Via Ferrata, Briksdalsbreen Glacier in Olden, Lake Lovatnet and the Oldedalen Valley is a must to visit.
-And Hotel Alexandra Loen in Loen is the place to stay.
+Stryn Summerski, Hjelle and Segestad in Oppstryn, Rakssetra between Stryn and Loen, Loen Skylift and Via Ferrata, Briksdalsbreen Glacier in Olden, Lodalen Valley with Lake Lovatnet and Oldedalen Valley with Lake Oldevatnet are all must-visit places when you are in the inner part of Nordfjord.
+Vågsøy with Kråkenes Lighthouse and Kannesteinen, West Cape, Hoddevik and Bremangerlandet with the Grotlesanden and Vetvika Beaches are some of the most beautiful coastal landscapes in Norway.
+Hjelle Hotel in Oppstryn, Hotel Alexandra in Loen and Knutholmen in Kalvåg are all great places to stay.
 Nordfjord is located in the northern part of the county of Vestland, in the centre of Western Norway.